sergueik/powershell_samples/external/wix/basic-eventlog-source-installer/README.md

 #### Build Stub Message Resource Dll from Source (Optional)

+To restore the Resource directory one will need to sync to [0ee13bb](https://github.com/sergueik/powershell_samples/commit/0ee13bb01eae7f366025e0d0fea5e432fa141463) or earlier commit and do the following:

-To build resource dll one needs to author a `mc` file:
+To build resource dll one needs to author or modify the `mc` file:

 ```c
 ;// HEADER SECTION